 Start Teaching Google Docs Today!

-Now that you have some ideas for teaching Google Docs, what do you do next?
+Now that you have some ideas for teaching Google Docs to students, what do you do next?

 Business&ITCenter21 is a digital curriculum with over eight hours of content to teach your students how to use Google Docs.